DeveloppeurPascal/Passwordless-Authentication-Basics/README.md

 Basis for supporting a password-free member area on a website.

-Authentication will be based on an email address (as many (too many) websites do) or a telephone number (as TikTok does).
+Authentication will be based on an email address (as many (too many) websites do).

 In the case of email access, a unique time-limited URL is sent by email.
 Visiting this URL activates the connection (and registration) to the member area for this email address.
 The address is valid only once.

-In the case of access by telephone number, an OTP[^1] code will be sent by text message (via online APIs enabling SMS transmission).
-Connection (and registration) to the member area will be done by re-entering the number.
-Each code sent is valid for a few minutes and can only be used once.

-**While password-less authentication by text message is relatively intimate (you need user's phone), password-less authentication by email is clearly a technique to be avoided, as it's the first thing hackers hack.
+**Password-less authentication by email is clearly a technique to be avoided, as it's the first thing hackers hack.
 Even if this repository is technically functional, I don't recommend using it when private, personal or sensitive data is available after authentication.**

-[^1] OTP = one-time password

 ## Install